michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 dispatch_async(dispatch_get_main_queue()...
 {% endhighlight %}

 Then we need to change back to the main queue to update the UI.
-I'm sure you're familiar with this dance already.
+I hope that you remember that UIKit requires you to update UI elements from the main thread, if you do I'm sure you're familiar with this dance already.

 Let's refactor it using `observeOn`